 Limitations and Realities

 It’s essential to note that while the concept of an adiabatic process is valuable in theoretical scenarios, achieving a perfectly adiabatic process in the real world is challenging.
-There’s always some degree of heat exchange, however minimal, due to the inherent inefficiencies and external factors.
+Due to inherent inefficiencies and external factors, there’s always some degree of heat exchange, however minimal.
 Yet, understanding the adiabatic ideal gives us benchmarks and guides in numerous scientific and industrial applications.

 What causes adiabatic cooling?